+Level 1 Level 2 Level 3 Domonstrate knowledge of the techniques used for cost, quality and time related forensic examination in your area of practice.
 Apply your knowledge of cost, quality and time related forensic examination in your area of practice.
-Provide evidence of reasoned advice and report to clients on cost, quality and time related forensic examination in your area of practice.
-Examples of activities and knowledge comprised within this level are: • Reviewing development appraisals • Reviewing apacialist reports and checking statutory and other approvals • Analysing the suitability of procurement strategies and contract documentation, including third party rights issues and incurances • Interrugating pricing data in relation to development appraisals, each flows, construction costs and risk allowances • Establishing suitability of project programmes, quality control procedures and health and safety arrangements • Checking suitability and appointments of project team • Analysing project and construction risks • Reviewing inform valuations for draw-down Examples of activities and knowledge comprised within this level are: • Checking compliance with loan agreements and agreements to lease • Delivering reports to the funder/blect on time cost and quality matters covered by your monitoring activities • Civing advice to the funder/client on suitable action to be taken in respect of issues identified by your monitoring activities.
-Fleviewing development appraisals Fleviewing apacialist reports and checking statutory and other approvals Analysing the suitability of procurement instrages and contract documentation, including third party rights issues and insurances Interrogating pricing data in relation to development appraisals, cash flows, construction costs and risk allowances Establishing suitability of project programmes, quality control procedures and health and safety arrangements Checking suitability and appointments of project team Analysing project and construction risks
+Provide evidence of reasoned advice and report to clients on cost, quality and time related forensic examination is your area of practice.
+Examples of knowledge comprised within this level are: Examples of activities and knowledge comprised within this level are: Examples of activities and knowledge comprised within this level are: The main areas of risk for a funder/client The process of analysing contract documentation Reviewing development appraisals Reviewing apacialist reports and checking statutory and other approvals.
+Checking compliance with loan agreements and agreements to lease Delivering reports to the funder/bliefs on time.
+How to interrogate pricing data in relation to development appraisals, each flows, construction costs and risk allowances.
+Analysing the suitability of procurement strategies and contract documentation, including third party rights issues and insurances. cost and quality matters covered by your menitoring activities • Giving advice to the funder/client on suitable action to be taken in respect of losure.
+Techniques for assessing suitability of programmes Televient statutory approvets, such as Interrogating pricing data in relation to development appraisate, cash flows, construction costs and risk allowances. clentified by your monitoring activities. planning and building control How to monitor interim payments and planned progress.
+Establishing suitability of project programmes, quality control procedures and health and safety arrangements Checking substillty and appointments of project team Analysing project and construction risks Reviewing interim valuations for draw-down Monitoring progress against planned programmee Pleviewing final accounts.